Antibody: Fc region

 The Fc region (the trunk of the Y shape) is composed of constant domains from the heavy chains.
 Its role is in modulating immune cell activity: it is where effector molecules bind to, triggering various effects after the antibody Fab region binds to an antigen.

-Effector cells (such as macrophages or natural killer cells) bind via their Fc receptors (FcR) to the Fc region of an antibody, while the complement system is activated by binding the C1q protein complex.
+Effector cells (such as macrophages or natural killer cells) bind via their Fc receptors (FcR) to the Fc region of an antibody, while the complement system is activated by binding the C1q protein complex (also via the Fc region).
 IgG or IgM can bind to C1q, but IgA cannot, therefore IgA does not activate the classical complement pathway.

 Another role of the Fc region is to selectively distribute different antibody classes across the body.
 In particular, the neonatal Fc receptor (FcRn) binds to the Fc region of IgG antibodies to transport it across the placenta, from the mother to the fetus.
+In addition to this, binding to FcRn endows IgG with an exceptionally long half-life relative to other plasma proteins of 3-4 weeks.
+IgG3 in most cases (depending on allotype) has mutations at the FcRn binding site which lower affinity for FcRn, which are thought to have evolved to limit the highly inflammatory effects of this subclass.

 Antibodies are glycoproteins, that is, they have carbohydrates (glycans) added to conserved amino acid residues.
 These conserved glycosylation sites occur in the Fc region and influence interactions with effector molecules.